 SPRING TEMPERATURE PATTERN

-Near normal or above normal temperatures are expected to dominate across most of the country -- a welcome contrast to the second half of winter.
+Near normal or above normal temperatures are expected to dominate across most of the country – a welcome contrast to the second half of winter.
 However, it is important to remember that spring is a tumultuous season, and this year will be not be an exception.
 Everyone should still expect chilly interruptions as we make the transition from winter to summer.

 SPRING PRECIPITATION PATTERN